Dictionary » Positive Words » Relief – Meaning, Definition, Synonyms and Antonyms

 1. What does “relief” actually mean?

-It means the feeling of comfort, ease, or release from pain, stress, or burden.
+It means the feeling of comfort, ease, or release from pain, stress, anxiety, or burden.

 2. Can “relief” describe emotional and physical feelings?

-Yes!
-It can refer to both emotional relief (like stress reduction) and physical relief (like pain reduction).
+Yes.
+It can describe emotional relief (like reduced stress) and physical relief (like less pain or discomfort).

 3. Is “relief” always positive?